sailboat-anon/sailboatland/README.md

 >how i do that?
 http://cyberland2.club/tut.txt

->im done making a client, how can i help build the backend? fork -> commit to your fork -> make PR from your fork master to base repo master
+>im done making a client, how can i be a productive member of this project? fork -> commit to your fork -> make PR from your fork master to base repo master

 >your shit sucks